 1. Olive Wood

-Because of its rare combination of affordable price and strong composition, it is a very popular option for kitchen and hunting knives.
+Because of its rare combination of affordable price and strong composition, it is a very popular option for kitchen and hunting knives, as well as other specialty items.

 Walnut wood refers to the American Black Walnut Tree.
 Although it is one of the most valuable hardwoods that originates from North America and is used in everything from guns to furniture to veneers to instruments, it is not the best wood to use for knives.